Use Fuel Tax

 How to Use This Guide

-The Getting Started section provides key resources related to registration, filing returns, account maintenance, other required licenses/permits, and other important information you need.
+The Getting Started page provides key resources related to registration, filing returns, account maintenance, other required licenses and permits, and other important information you need.

-The Industry Topics tab contains specific topics important to the Users and Vendors for use fuel tax purposes.
+The Industry Topics page contains specific topics important to the users and vendors for use fuel tax purposes.

 - Used in an internal combustion engine to propel a motor vehicle on a highway in California; or

 - Placed in a container on a vehicle, such as a fuel tank, from which fuel is supplied to run the vehicle on a highway.
 Fuel placed into containers not connected to the fuel system (for example, auxiliary tanks, drums, or jerry cans) may be subject to tax if the fuel is intended for operating a vehicle on a highway.

 A person placing fuel in a receptacle on a motor vehicle of another who holds a valid Use Fuel Tax Permit is not considered to have used the fuel.